-During the current year, management has evaluated the impairment of intangible assets by way of higher of value in use calculation by reference to the discounted cash flows derived from financial budgets approved by the management of the Group ("VIU") or fair value less cost to sell with reference to the latest market transactions ("FVLCTS").
+During the current year, management has evaluated the impairment of intangible assets be way of higher of value in use calculation by reference to the discounted cash flows derived from financial budgets approved by the management of the Group ("VIU") or fair value less cost to sell with reference to the latest market transactions ("FVLCTS").
 If the higher of the VIU or FVLCTS is less than the corresponding carrying amounts, an impairment loss may be required.
+For the year ended 31 December 2014 and 2013, FVLCTS is used to compare the carrying amount of the spectrum usage rights for impairment assessment.
+For the spectrum usage rights, the FVLCTS, by reference to the similar spectrum transacted in an active market of New York City after considering the revised lease terms, is higher than its carrying amount, so no impairment was recognised in profit or loss for the year ended 31 December 2014 and 2013.
+As at 31 December 2014, the carrying amount of intangible assets were US\$23,843,846 (2013: US\$23,843,846).